pepcape/NPGR003-23/08-Fireworks/README.md

 layout (location = 3) in vec2 vTxt;
 layout (location = 4) in float vSize;
 ```
-Uniforms - the shader needs three transformation matrices, they will be applied
+**Uniforms** - the shader requires three transformation matrices.
-in the same order to a vertex position
+They are applied to a vertex position in the following order
 ```glsl
 uniform mat4 model;
 uniform mat4 view;
 uniform mat4 projection;
 ```
-Output values - they should be in sync with the **input values of the fragment shader**.
+**Output values** - they should be in sync with the **input values of the fragment shader**.
 Note that `fWorld` is the original world space coordinates (before the "view" and
 "projection" transformations) for shading (I know, shading is not a big deal
 in Fireworks but you do not need to turn it on).